 Fully electric and hybrid electric vehicles could significantly reduce CO2 emissions in the transport sector.
 In addition, electric vehicles have the capacity to enable intelligent electricity grid management by filling the gap between electricity produced from intermittent renewable sources and consumer demand.
 Framework policies aimed at providing incentives for automobile manufacturers, consumers, municipalities and electricity networks, combined with continued R&D to reduce the costs of batteries will lead to successful deployment of electric vehicles.

-The aim of the Implementing Agreement for Co-operation on Hybrid and Electric Vehicle Technologies and Programmes (HEV IA) is to provide governments, local authorities, large users and industries with objective information on electric and hybrid vehicles and their effects on energy efficiency and the environment.
+The aim of the ETI focusingon hybrid and electric vehicles (HEV) is to provide governments, local authorities, large users and industries with objective information on electric and hybrid vehicles and their effects on energy efficiency and the environment.
 This is accomplished through collaborative, pre-competitive research projects and related topics and to investigate the need for further research in promising areas.
 There are currently 18 Contracting Parties.

 Widespread acceptance of battery and plug-in hybrid electric vehicles (EVs) will require overcoming several obstacles.
 Infrastructure investments, charging interoperability and urban planning are key issues.
 Achieving successful implementation will require cooperation between public and private stakeholders in a multitude of sectors.
 And one size will not fit all.

 While longer recharging is a prerequisite for plug-in hybrid electric vehicles (PHEV), for EVs there is a greater need for public infrastructure to recharge away from work places and residences, and interoperability at all charge points, including quick-charging.